furrtek/PrecIR/hardware/esl_blaster/README.md

 Short the two solder pads on the back:
 ![ESL Blaster bootloader pads](jp_boot.png)

-Plug the device in and use `dfu-util-0.9-win64` with `FW\Release\program.bat` to update the firmware.
+Plug the device in and use `dfu-util-0.9-win64` with `FWxx\Release\program.bat` to update the firmware.

 Don't forget to disconnect the pads once done.

+* FW01: Basic functionality
+* FW02: PP16 high speed protocol support, more storage for remote mode frames (14 instead of 8)

 ## Using a non-rechargeable (CR2032) battery